sncryptotech77/BASE-TAMILAN/README.md

 Lower per‑transaction cost for rollup operators and validators.
 Better user experience for casual users who would otherwise avoid Ethereum L1.
 Improved capacity for micro‑transactions and pay‑per‑use apps.
+Final settlement and cryptography anchored on Ethereum mainnet.